 Cycle provides a completely UI based form to deploy individual containers.
 It provides a quick and easy way to get a container online without much configuration.
 Once the container is created, you will be able to modify any part of it's configuration to a fine degree.
 To get started, follow these steps:

-The name of a container is for your purposes only, and doesn't affect any other aspect of the container.
+The name of a container is for user purposes only, and doesn't affect any other aspect of the container.
 However, on this form, Cycle will automatically prefill the hostname of the container with a formatted version of the name for convenience.
 You are free to change the hostname without affecting the name.

 The instance slider tells Cycle exactly how many copies of the container you want to run when it starts.
 Based on the deployment tags you set, Cycle will automatically balance the instances across your cloud.